domaindrivendev/Swashbuckle.AspNetCore/README.md

 # System.Text.Json (STJ) vs Newtonsoft #

 In versions prior to `5.0.0`, Swashbuckle will generate Schema's (descriptions of the data types exposed by an API) based on the behavior of the *Newtonsoft* serializer.
 This made sense because that was the serializer that shipped with ASP.NET Core at the time.
 However, since version `3.0.0`, ASP.NET Core introduces a new serializer *System.Text.Json (STJ)* out-of-the-box, and if you want to continue using *Newtonsoft*, you need to install a separate package and explicitly opt-in.
 From Swashbuckle `5.0.0` and beyond a similar pattern is used.
 That is, out-of-the-box Swashbuckle will assume you're using the *STJ* serializer and generate Schema's based on it's behavior.
-If you're using *Newtonsoft*, then you'll need to install a separate Swashbuckle package and explicitly opt-in.
+If you're using *Newtonsoft*, then you'll need to install a separate Swashbuckle package and explicitly opt-in. **This is a required step, regardless of which version of ASP.NET Core you're using**.

 In summary ...